Travel guide

 You may pay with cash or credit card.
 After payment you will be given a passport stamp as proof of payment.
 The stamp is valid until the passport expires, except for Australians, for whom the stamp is only good for 90 days.

-Violent crimes towards tourists at Easter Island is basically unheard of.
-Even at night you'll be safe walking alone.
+Violent crime toward tourists on Easter Island is basically unheard of.
+Even at night you'll be safe walking alone in Hanga Roa.

 Something that does occur is theft at your hotel room.
 Don't leave money and valuables for people to see when you leave your room and make sure you lock the door.
 At the better accomodations you may ask for a safe box if there isn't one already in your room.